RageYT/server-utilities/README.md

-# Server Utilites | A Basic Set of Commands
+# Server Utilites | A Basic Set of Server Utilites
-Server Utilities is a simplified resource that offers administrator rights and basic player commands.
-While offering not many commands, I hope to expand it as time moves on.
+Server Utilities is a simplified resource that offers staff tools and basic player commands.
+While offering not many commands, I hope to expand it as time moves on and include non-command based features such as NoClip.

-## Current Features
+## Current Commands
 - /cc - Clears all of chat and removing any commands left in the history
 - /weapon {weapon_has} - Provides the player with a weapon
 - /ammo - Alongside the **/weapon** command, this provides ammo for the current weapon in hand